Great capabilities with a lower ticket price than the Dyson V8, V10, & V11

 Should I Buy The Dyson V7?

-The Dyson V7 is the ideal range if you are on a budget but still want to experience the excellent power and suction that comes with a Dyson cordless.
+The Dyson V7 is the ideal range if you are on a budget but still want to experience the excellent suction power that comes with a Dyson cordless.
 It’s probably the most affordable out of all of them, and this makes it quite appealing.

 There are some features that make it a bit of a downgrade from the V8, one of these being that not every model comes with a HEPA filter and it is missing some of the little tech features.

-Check out the comparison tables below to get the best deals for the Dyson V7 range?
+Check out our best dyson vacuum cleaners guide to get the best deals for the Dyson V7 range?

 Gemma Tyler is a freelance journalist with 15 years of experience writing for consumer publications.
 She has tested and reviewed a wide range of household items from vacuum cleaners to washing machines and dehumidifiers to steam irons.
 Her attention to detail and exhaustive testing certainly makes her an expert in her field.